runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 Many High 'jinn serve as leaders among the 'jinn principalities.

 High 'jinn also tend to accumulate a clique of younger 'jinn followers and hangers-on.

+## Dai'jinn

+Aeldar with partial 'jinn heritage typicaly still have some elemental talents, but less than that of a full 'jinn.
+This may include the ability to manipulate the elements, resistance to extreme conditions, or partial elemental shapeshifting.
+Usually, an individual will only manifest some of these abilities, not all of them, and such abilties will be less potent than those of a pureblooded 'jinn.

+These Aeldar are sometimes refered to as Dai'jinn Typically between 3/8th and 1/8th pureblooded 'jinn ancestry.

 ## Ester's Lineage